-The highest AQ index in North Carolina (as of 18:00 EST) is currently the Forsyth County-Winston-Salem-Greensboro-High Point area.
-Particle Pollution (PM2.5) is measuring at 45 (Good).
+The highest AQ index in North Carolina (as of 17:00 EST) is currently the Mecklenburg County area.
+Ozone (OZONE) is measuring at 43 (Good).
 This means air quality is satisfactory, and air pollution poses little or no risk.

 Over the next few days, the highest Particle Pollution (PM2.5) will be in the Forsyth County-Winston-Salem-Greensboro-High Point area.
 It is forecasted to be Moderate, meaning air quality is acceptable.
 However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.